miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 stuff.
 But it goes something like we are on one of the best of all possible dystopia-busting timelines.
 We've go plenty of antibodies to to the
 ***AIpocalypse*** in our blood.
 Mostly from SciFi, but also from quite a number of other sources.
-Don't by the line.
-Walk the line, but don't buy it. know, that kind of snappy banter.
+Don't buy the line.
+Walk the line, but don't buy it.
+You know, that kind of snappy banter snaps it back to my old buddy.

 My kid is on the verge of their Bet Mitzvah.
-Their mother didn't even send me an invite.
-I'm making sure there isn't anything else I need to know.
-But I'll help that event go off without a hitch.
+I luckily managed to score an invite.
+You'd think it wouldn't be so hard.
+But I'll do my part to make sure that event go off without a hitch.
 I want to build my kid up the best I can, despite the many challenges to that end that I encounter.
 You can either tear someone down or build them up.
 People can be cruel, and I see a lot of tearing down around me.
 It's time we built up a few good souls.
 The important ones who can make a difference.

 I think I'll get them that new 3D printer they've been asking for.
 Or maybe a CRISPR.
 We've got some Tardigrade Circuses to build.
 And maybe some freaky